NYLAND RANCH NAIL ARRAY

 Comments:

 It is noteworthy that the creep rate slowed perceptibly before local earthquakes (M= or >5), as is shown clearly in the graph below of the residuals to a least squares line constructed through the data plotted above.
 The decreasing creep rate is especially pronounced in the years before the M 6.9 Loma Prieta earthquake.
-But after the M5.1 August 1998 earthquake, the retardation is less evident.
+Since the August 2002 earthquake, a strong retardation signal has last six years and thus ought to presage a M>5 earthquake within 20 km of San Juan Bautista, although just how large and when depend on the magnitude and duration of the retardation signal.

 References: